 - talking to, with consent and in private, individuals using the service and their representatives (if applicable) and staff.
-For domiciliary support services, this may include visiting a representative sample of individuals in their own home. - inspecting the premises, a selection of records of events and any complaints records. - The responsible individual ensures systems are in place to provide evidence that visits are logged and documented. including evidence of: - the date of the visit - details of discussions with staff and individuals using the service - o details of the records reviewed, and - details of the outcome of the visit such as actions taken to make any improvements required.
+For domiciliary support services, this may include visiting a representative sample of individuals in their own home. - inspecting the premises, a selection of records of events and any complaints records. - The responsible individual ensures visits are documented including evidence of: - the date of the visit - details of discussions with staff and individuals using the service - \circ details of the records reviewed, and - details of the outcome of the visit such as actions taken to make any improvements required.

-10 See section 2(1) of the Act for the services included within the definition of "regulated service".
+8 See section 2(1) of the Act for the services included within the definition of "regulated service".